UrbanCode/IBM-MQ-zOS-UCD/README.md

 This plug-in requires version 6.2.2 (or later) of IBM UrbanCode Deploy.

 ### Installation
-	The packaged zip is located in the dist folder.
+	The packaged zip is located in the 'Releases' tab.
 No special steps are required for installation.
 	See Installing plug-ins in UrbanCode Deploy.
 Download this zip file if you wish to skip the manual build step.
 Otherwise, download the entire MQ-zOS-UCD and run the "ant" command in the top level folder.
-This should compile the code and create a new distributable zip within the dist folder.
+This should compile the code and create a new distributable zip within the '/releases' folder.
 Use this command if you wish to make your own changes to the plugin.

 ### History